Aníbal Kerpel: Career

 In 2000, he worked as engineer on Fijate Bien, the debut studio album by Colombian singer Juanes.
 At the 2nd Annual Latin Grammy Awards, the album was nominated for Album of the Year while the song "Fijate Bien" was nominated for Record of the Year.
 In 2002, he worked again with Juanes as engineer working on Un Día Normal.
 At the 4th Annual Latin Grammy Awards, the album would go on to win Album of the Year with the song "Es Por Ti" winning Record of the Year.
 Additionally, Kerpel received nominations for his work with Molotov, these being for Record of the Year and Best Rock Album by a Duo or Group with Vocal, for "Frijolero" and Dance and Dense Denso respectively.
 In 2003, Kerpel participated in Café Tacvba's fourth album Cuatro Caminos.
 The album won the Grammy Award for Best Latin Rock/Alternative Performance at the 46th Annual Grammy Awards in 2004.
 The album also was nominated for Album of the Year at the 5th Annual Latin Grammy Awards, this being Kerpel's third nomination in the category.

 After also working on Mi Sangre (2004), Kerpel worked once again with Juanes as engineer for La Vida...
 Es Un Ratico (2007), receiving for a second time the Latin Grammy Award for Album of the Year.
 Since then, Kerpel has received several Latin Grammy Awards and nominations, including a nomination for Producer of the Year with Gustavo Santaolalla in 2015.

 Kerpel has also worked as engineer and mixer on various occasions for film scores composed by Gustavo Santaolalla, including Amores Perros (2000), 21 Grams (2003), Babel (2006) and Biutiful (2011), all directed by Alejandro González Iñarritu, Walter Salles's The Motorcycle Diaries (2004) and Ang Lee's Brokeback Mountain (2005).
-Plus, he has collaborated on the music for the video game The Last of Us, also composed by Santaolalla.
+He has also collaborated on the music for the video game The Last of Us, also composed by Santaolalla.